 Know when to delegate

-If you got several top priority tasks to complete by the end of the day, then it might not be possible to achieve this on your own.
+If you have several top priority tasks to complete by the end of the day, it might not be possible to achieve on your own.
 If you can, delegate some of the work to your employees or colleagues so they can help you reach the deadline in time.